jhlagado/working-with-custom-elements/manuscript/chapter-01.md

 [See a working version here.](https://codepen.io/jhlagado/pen/jvRbOY)

-This code imports two functions from the lit-html module: html and render.
-The html function is used to “tag” its associated template literal and make it usable by the render function.
-The render function takes this literal and uses it to replace the content of the DOM element which was specified in the second argument.
+This code imports two functions from the lit-html module: `html` and `render`.
+The `html` function is used to “tag” its associated template literal and make it usable by the `render` function.
+The `render` function takes this literal and uses it to replace the content of the DOM element which was specified in the second argument.

-The main difference here to using innerHTML is that if nothing changes, no work gets done.
+The main difference here to using `innerHTML` is that if nothing changes, no work gets done.
 For example, if the value of the greeting variable has not been altered, then even multiple calls to the render function will not change the DOM.
 If the greeting variable does change then only the parts of the DOM that are affected by it will be altered.

-This gives us all the benefits of clarity and declarative style of using innerHTML but without the destructiveness and inefficiency that normally comes with it.
+This gives us all the benefits of clarity and declarative style of using `innerHTML` but without the destructiveness and inefficiency that normally comes with it.
 We can achieve everything we need and we can do it without bringing in the overhead of a Virtual DOM system.

-To demonstrate the last point, let’s look at an example that calls render function multiple times.
-For the sake of brevity, I’ll leave out the import statement from the previous example.
+To demonstrate the last point, let’s look at an example that calls `render` function multiple times.
+For the sake of brevity, I’ll leave out the `import` statement from the previous example.

 To show that the render function is being called multiple times, let’s add a timestamp.